-- (1)Based on an aggregate of 50,817,089 ordinary shares outstanding as at June 30, 2016 (excluding 1,850,000 treasury shares) - (2) Information is based on Amendment No. 5 to a report on Schedule 13G jointly filed with the Commission on February 12, 2016 by (i) Waddell & Reed Financial, Inc., or WRF, a publicly traded company; (ii) Waddell & Reed Financial Services, Inc., or WRFSI, a

-- (3)Information is based on a report on Schedule 13G filed with the Commission on February 2, 2011 by Nalanda India Fund Limited. - (4)Information is based on Amendment No. 11 to a report on Schedule 13G jointly filed with the Commission on February 12, 2016 by FMR LLC and Abigail P. Johnson.
-Abigail P. Johnson is a Director, the Vice Chairman, the Chief Executive Officer and the President of FMR LLC.
-According to this Amendment No. 11, members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
-The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
-Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the US Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
-Neither FMR LLC nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act of 1940, or Fidelity Funds, advised by Fidelity Management & Research Company, or FMR Co, a wholly owned subsidiary of FMR LLC.
+- (1) Based on an aggregate of 49,809,313 ordinary shares outstanding as at June 30, 2020. - (2) Information is based on Amendment No. 9 to a report on Schedule 13G jointly filed with the Commission on February 14, 2020 by Waddell & Reed Financial, Inc. ("WDR") and Ivy Investment Management Company ("IICO"), an investment advisory subsidiary of WDR.
+These shares are beneficially owned by one or more open-end investment companies or other managed accounts which are advised or sub-advised by IICO.
+The investment advisory contracts grant IICO all investment and/or voting power over securities owned by such advisory clients.
+The investment sub-advisory contracts grant IICO investment power over securities owned by such sub-advisory clients and, in most cases, voting power.
+Any investment restriction of a sub-advisory contract does not restrict investment discretion or power in a material manner.
+Therefore, IICO may be deemed the beneficial owner of these shares.
+IICO and WDR are of the view that they are not acting as a "group" for purposes of Section 13(d) under the Exchange Act.
+Indirect "beneficial ownership" is attributed to the respective parent companies solely because of the parent companies' control relationship to IICO. - (3) Information is based on Amendment No. 16 to a report on Schedule 13G jointly filed with the Commission on February 6, 2020 by FMR LLC and Abigail P. Johnson.
+Abigail P. Johnson is a Director, the Chairman and the Chief Executive Officer of FMR LLC.
+According to this Amendment No. 16, members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
+The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the US Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
+Neither FMR LLC nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the US Investment Company Act of 1940 ("Fidelity Funds"), advised by Fidelity Management & Research Company ("FMR Co"), a wholly-owned subsidiary of FMR LLC.
 Such power resides with the Fidelity Funds' Boards of Trustees.
-FMR Co carries out the voting of the shares under written guidelines established by the Fidelity Funds' Boards of Trustees. - (5)Information is based on Amendment No. 7 to a report on Schedule 13G filed with the Commission on February 11, 2015 by Columbia Wanger Asset Management LLC.
+FMR Co carries out the voting of the shares under written guidelines established by the Fidelity Funds' Boards of Trustees.
+FMR Co carries out the voting of the shares under written guidelines established by the Fidelity Funds' Boards of Trustees.
+FMR Co carries out the voting of the shares under written guidelines established by the Fidelity Funds' Boards of Trustees.
+FMR LLC and Abigail P. Johnson each has the sole power to vote or direct the vote over 1,142,049 shares and the sole power to dispose or direct the disposition of all 4,772,893 shares.

+(4) Information is based on Amendment No. 5 to a report on Schedule 13G filed with the Commission on February 14, 2019 by Nalanda India Fund Limited.